MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/join-dev-program/join-mp-program.md

 ms.localizationpriority: medium
 ---

-# Joining the ID\@Xbox Managed Partners Program
+# Joining the ID\@Xbox Program

-To apply to become an ID@Xbox Managed Partner:
+To apply to become an ID@Xbox Partner:

 1. Go to <a href="https://www.xbox.com/developers/id" target="_blank">Welcome to ID@Xbox &#11008;</a>.